GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 The central node has to tested on the **GlassFish** application server with **Apache HTTP Server** as load balancer on **Ubuntu Server** with **MySQL** as DBMS, as stated in the DD.

-# 5 Program stubs/drivers and test data required
+# 5 Program stubs/mocks/drivers and test data required

 ## 5.1 Stubs

 ### 5.1.1 PWEService stubs

-#### CarSystem

-__Usages:__ in every test that involve components that communicates with the CarSystem
-__Description:__ this stub simulate a fake car to be called so the integration test of the CarSystem can be done in parallel with the PWEService.

 #### Legacy System